 Box 1: the Eady parameter

 The Eady index arises in the simplest theories of baroclinic instability (Eady 1949; Charney 1947) as the maximum growth rate of a baroclinic wave – characterized by a chain of low and high pressure centers.
 It is defined by the equation EI=0.31fΛ/N where f is the Coriolis parameter, N is the static stability parameter and Λ is the vertical shear in the wind.
 It is a robust indicator of the potential for rapid cyclone growth in storm tracks (Hoskins and Valdes 1990) even though the developing systems are far from the simple conditions imposed by the original theories.
-Here the vertical shear and static stability are calculated by finite difference between data at 400 and 850 mb (the upper and lower troposphere) using a log-pressure vertical coordinate.
+Here the vertical shear and static stability are calculated by finite difference between data at 400 and 850 hPa (the upper and lower troposphere) using a log-pressure vertical coordinate.
 The results are averaged between 40-60°N and 10-60°W. The climatology was obtained from the entire ERA-Interim dataset 1979–2010 by calculating the mean and standard deviation of each calendar date across all years and then smoothing the resulting series with a 7-day running mean.

 Box 2: Educational resources